Worship for January 25, 2026

 Benediction Rev. Eric S. Anderson

-Postlude: Glorious Things of Thee Are Spoken Kayleen Yuda
+Postlude: March of the King Kayleen Yuda

 * Please stand if you are able.